What Does it Take to Be a Payroll and Timekeeping Clerk?

 The table below shows some of the most common industries where those employed in this career field work.

-Those interested in being a Payroll and Timekeeping Clerk may also be interested in:
+Those thinking about becoming a Payroll and Timekeeping Clerk might also be interested in the following careers:

-Career changers with experience as a Payroll and Timekeeping Clerk sometimes find work in one of the following fields:
+Those who work as a Payroll and Timekeeping Clerk sometimes switch careers to one of these choices: